-- Await a decision from the SWASfT Independent Prescribing Lead – this will be communicated to you by the CPD Lead.
+- Await a decision from the SWASfT Independent Prescribing Lead – this will be communicated to you by the CPD Team Leader.

 - Once you have approval – you can then complete the UWE PAF via the UWE website.
 DO NOT complete this before you have approval.

-- The CPD lead will then approve the UWE PAF application via his UWE approve dashboard.
+- The CPD Team Leader will then approve the UWE PAF application via his UWE approve dashboard.
 If you apply online with UWE without having sign off from the SWASfT IP Lead – your application will be rejected at this stage.
 This includes both SP & SPCC’s.

 Roles in the process: